 He is NSW Retail Sales Representative for Tremco & Duram Pty Ltd

-Lois, commenced leaning the pipes with the Sydney School of Piping & Drumming in 2016.
+She also commenced extra lessons with Barry Gray at the Sydney School of Piping & Drumming.

 Linda joined the Hawkesbury City Pipe Band in 2008 at the rejuvination period.